kubeflow/spark-operator/docs/quick-start-guide.md

 objects it manages and re-trigger resource events.
 The resynchronization interval in seconds can be configured using the flag `-resync-interval`, with a default value of 30 seconds.

+Spark on Kubernetes needs DNS resolution for the FQDN of the driver pod used by executors to connect to the driver.
+By default, Spark Operator checks the presence of `kube-dns` in the cluster and fails fast if it cannot find it.
+The check can be disabled if desirable by setting the flag `-check-dns=false`.

 By default, Spark Operator will install the [CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) for the custom resources it managers.
 This can be disabled by setting the flag `-install-crds=false.`.